-Adobe’s Premiere Pro is an industry-standard when it comes to consumer-grade video editing software and most of it has to do with its wider file format support and ease of use.
+Adobe’s Premiere Pro is an industry standard when it comes to consumer-grade video editing software and most of it has to do with its wider file format support and ease of use.

-The full error reads “the file has an unsupported compression type” and occurs when you try to import any media file.
-This is a common issue and mostly occurs due to the incorrect file format.
-In this article, we take a look at the best possible solutions to fix this error.
+Now that you know what you’re up against, you should also know that this is a common issue and mostly occurs due to the incorrect file format.
+In this article, we take a look at the best possible solutions to fix it.

 Why can’t I import MP3 or MP4 files in Premiere Pro?

-2. Clear Media Cache Files and Database
+2. Clear Media Cache Files and Database ✅

 - Launch Adobe Premiere Pro.

-- Go to the Media tab from the left pane.
+3. Select the Media tab from the left pane.

-- Here, note down the location for “Media Cache Files” and “Media Cache database“.
+- Here, note down the location for Media Cache Files and Media Cache Database.
 Copy the location to a notepad or something for better accessibility.

-- Now launch Adobe Premiere Pro again and go to Edit > Preferences > Media.
+7. Now launch Adobe Premiere Pro again and go to Edit > Preferences > Media.

-- Click the Clean button for “Media Cache Database” folder.
+8. Click the Clean button for the Media Cache Database folder.

-- Close and re-launch Adobe Premiere Pro and attempt to import the file with the error and check for any improvements.
+9. Close and re-launch Adobe Premiere Pro and attempt to import the file with the error and check for any improvements.

 3. Change the File Extension